BroadbandForum/usp/specification/extensions/iot/index.md

 | `LevelSensor`         | Provides a continuous reading value      |
 | `MultiLevelSensor`    | Provides multiple reading values, which belong together |

-Each IoT capability sub-object has a `Type` parameter to identify the functionality the capability is representing.
-See the [Type definition] section for details.
+Each IoT capability Sub-Object has a `Type` Parameter to identify the functionality the capability is representing.
+See the [Type definition](#sec:) section for details.

-### Node object table
+### Node Object table

-The `Device.Node.{i}.` and `Device.ProxiedDevice.{i}.Node.{i}.` objects are mount points that provide the ability to support complex devices - that is, a group of capabilities.
+The `Device.Node.{i}.` and `Device.ProxiedDevice.{i}.Node.{i}.` Objects are mount points that provide the ability to support complex devices - that is, a group of capabilities.
 Each node is a container for a group of device capabilities that have a direct relationship with each other (sub-device) and a hierarchal relationship with the top-level.
 A node may have the same capabilities as the top-level, but applicable only for the node, with no impact to the top-level.
 Capabilities for the top-level node may have an effect on the lower level nodes, such as power.

 ## Architecture mappings